 Interest is charged on Direct PLUS Loans beginning the date of your loan’s first disbursement.
 For more information on the interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center by phone at 1-800-848-0979.

 Are there any fees for a Direct PLUS Loan?

-In addition to the interest, there is a loan origination fee of 4.204% of the principal amount of each Direct PLUS Loan that you receive.
+In addition to the interest, there is a loan origination fee of 4% of the principal amount of each Direct PLUS Loan that you receive.
+The loan origination fee is 4.288 % if the first disbursement is made on or after December 1, 2013.
 This fee is deducted from each of the gross disbursements prior to sending the net funds to the school.

 How will I receive my PLUS loan funds?

 Funds received by Green River would first be applied to the student’s account to pay off any remaining tuition and fees owed by the student.
 Any remaining balance would be ordered payable to the student or to the parent, depending on the selection made by the parent on the Direct PLUS for Parents Worksheet.

 If the student is receiving the remainder of the PLUS funds, the student will receive the funds via the method they choose using the HigherOne Gator Coice Card.

 Entrance counseling is not required for a student to receive Parent PLUS Loan funds.